 “What are the best hikes in Oregon?”
-It’s one of the most difficult and most frequently asked questions I get.
+It’s one of the most difficult and most frequently asked questions.
 This state is so diverse that picking favorite hikes is hard.
-I decided that the best way to answer the question was to come up with 20 different hikes that, in my opinion, are the best in their category.
-I have a lot more exploring to do, and eventually I would like to expand this list to five hikes per category.
-Until then, here’s my favorite list:
+The best way to answer the question is to come up with 20 different hikes that, in one’s opinion, are the best in their category.

-Best hike for a scenic view: The Watchman Peak Trail at Crater Lake National Park (Southern Oregon)
+Best hike for a scenic view: Watchman Peak Trail

 Everyone’s bucket list should include Crater Lake.
 If you’re a hiker and want to find one of the best views in the park, follow the Watchman Peak Trail to the top.
 The trail is steep but not terribly long, and there are places to rest along the way.
 At the top of trail, you’ll find an active fire lookout tower and a spectacular view of the lake.

-This isn’t just the best waterfall hike — this is the best hike for ancient lava flows, crystal clear water, hot springs, natural wonders… I’ve been on this trail as a hiker and a mountain biker and every person I have ever come across was friendly.
+This isn’t just the best waterfall hike — this is the best hike for ancient lava flows, crystal clear water, hot springs, natural wonders… From hikers to mountain bikers, every person on this trail comes across as friendly.
 It is the iconic forest trail.
 It’s one of the most popular trails in Oregon, yet it’s never crowded.
 Just west of Clear Lake is Sahalie Falls, a stunning waterfall with a wheelchair-accessible viewing platform just off the parking lot.
 Those who are up for hiking can venture down the 1-mile-loop trail to Koosah Falls.

-Best Oregon Coast hike: Cape Perpetua (Yachats, Central Coast)
+Best Oregon Coast hike: Cape Perpetua Scenic Area

-Snowshoeing is one of my favorite winter activities in Oregon, and hands down my favorite trail is out of Gold Lake Sno-Park (near Willamette Pass).
+Snowshoeing is a favorite winter activity in Oregon, and hands down a favorite trail is out of Gold Lake Sno-Park (near Willamette Pass).
 The Odell Lake Overlook trail is good for families and those looking for great exercise, beautiful scenery and an option to snow camp in one of the shelters.
 The overlook offers an unforgettable panorama.
-You can hike to the overlook and return the way you came, or extend the hike to the PCT for an epic loop.
+You can hike to the overlook and return the way you came, or extend the hike to the Pacific Crest Trail for an epic loop.
 The warming shelters are stocked with wood for the wood stoves.